Post

 Thoughts on Starting a GitHub Blog

 The world is vast, and there are many developers.
 If you want to be a unique presence among the many developers, you need to work harder and challenge yourself in various fields.
-There are so many areas to study, and new fields and skills are constantly emerging, so a tendency to shy away from challenges is not suitable for a developer.
+There are so many areas to study, and new fields and skills are constantly emerging.
+Even if I learn something, I often forget it after a few months.
+Sometimes, I can’t find the materials I studied before, even when I search online.

-I believed that I needed a technical blog to increase my own value.
-To prove what I know and to showcase the projects I’ve worked on, a GitHub blog is a perfect space.
-Additionally, GitHub is efficient for linking my GitHub, LinkedIn, and projects, and it helps me showcase my resume.
-This comprehensive integration enhances my professional presence and makes it easier for potential employers or collaborators to see my work and skills.
+Additionally, I thought I needed a technical blog to show my value.
+A GitHub blog is perfect for showing what I know and the projects I’ve worked on.
+It’s also great for connecting my GitHub, LinkedIn, and projects.
+This helps me show my resume better.
+It makes it easier for people to see my work and skills.

 2. Difficulties in Creating a GitHub Blog